- Sip café con leches and people-watch in Madrid's stately squares

-After the visit, you'll have the rest of the day to relax and explore Granada's city center where you can wander through the labyrinth-like streets and lively city center stopping, perhaps stopping at the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Koranic school).
+After the visit, you'll have the rest of the day to relax and explore Granada's city center, where you can wander through the labyrinth-like streets and lively city center, perhaps stopping at the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Quranic school).

 Day 11: Private Tour of the Albaicín

 Today, you'll have the morning free to explore Granada on your own.
-In the afternoon, your private guide will collect you from your hotel to take you on a relaxed and informal exploration of the Albaicín district, Granada's former Moorish quarter, which is now a UNESCO World Heritage site.
-Your guide will show you how this medieval Islamic city within a city has kept its identity into the modern age, explaining its social history and character in anecdotal style.
+In the afternoon, your private guide will collect you from your hotel to take you on a relaxed and informal exploration of the Albaicín district, Granada's former Moorish quarter, now a UNESCO World Heritage site.
+Your guide will show you how this medieval Islamic city within a city has kept its identity in the modern age, explaining its social history and character.

-As you walk through Albaicín's twisting alleyways, you will come across stunning views of the city, the majestic Alhambra palaces, and the Sierra Nevada mountains (often snowcapped) that provide a stunning backdrop.
-You will pass by churches built on the sites of mosques, stroll underneath the walls of the scented gardens of 'Carmenes' and stop in squares to take in the slow rhythms of daily life in this most traditional and yet singular neighborhood.
+As you walk through Albaicín's twisting alleyways, you'll come across georges views of the city, the majestic Alhambra palaces, and the Sierra Nevada mountains (often snowcapped) that provide a stunning backdrop.
+You'll pass by churches built on the sites of mosques, stroll underneath the walls of the scented Gardens of Carmenes, palatial houses built by wealthy locals, and pause in squares to take in the slow rhythms of daily life in this most traditional and yet singular neighborhood.
 A stop for refreshments in a bar or café is included with the tour.

 At the end of the excursion, your guide will say farewell and drop you at a special restaurant to enjoy a delicious Andalusian meal with more spectacular views.

-Day 12: Transfer from Granada to Málaga - Evening Tapas Tour
+Day 12: Transfer to Málaga, Evening Tapas Tour

 Today, after a leisurely breakfast at your hotel in Granada, you'll check out and meet your driver in the lobby.
-From here, make your way to Málaga—a port city that has recently gone through a rejuvenation over the last few years.
-Though it is still trying to shake off its former reputation, Málaga is quickly becoming a hotbed of culture, style, modernity, and art!
+From here, make your way to Málaga—a port city that has recently been rejuvenated over the last few years.
+Though it's still trying to shake off its former reputation, Málaga is quickly becoming a hotbed of culture, style, modernity, and art!

-Once you arrive, take time to settle into your accommodation before meeting your private guide for an evening tapas tour.
-During this fun excursion, you'll walk around the city visiting several tapas bars while learning all about Málaga's thriving dining scene.
+Once you arrive, settle into your accommodation before meeting your private guide for an evening tapas tour.
+During this fun excursion, you'll walk around the city, visiting several tapas bars while learning all about Málaga's thriving dining scene.

 Day 13: Private Tour of Málaga

 This morning, you'll meet your expert guide and embark on a walking tour through the center of Málaga.
-The city is fast growing in popularity and offers a buzzing atmosphere and a wealth of things to see and do.
-Your guide will tell you all about Málaga's history, stopping by spots such as the Roman Theatre, the Cathedral of Málaga, and the Picasso Museum where you'll learn about his life and works.
-Your guide will bring the city to life and give you plenty of ideas on what to see and do in your free time as well.
+The city is growing in popularity and offers a buzzing atmosphere and a wealth of things to see and do.
+Your guide will tell you all about Málaga's history, stopping by spots such as the Roman Theatre, the Cathedral of Málaga, and the Picasso Museum, where you'll learn about his life and works.
+Your guide will bring the city to life and give you plenty of ideas on what to see and do in your free time.